This post may contain affiliate links at no additional cost to you.

 Sometimes being and staying in debt is not a choice we get to choose.
 Persistent issues of health are nails in the coffin because it not only causes a decline in income potential, add-on possible health-related costs but it also has the disadvantages of opportunity cost.
 Health issues are particularly tragic because no one wants to be sick but illness is beyond our control.

-My husband and I discuss this all the time.
-I want to move to a city with cheaper housing and lower cost of living.
-The almighty dollar isn’t as mighty in an area with a high cost of living.
-But his counter-argument is that there’s going to be bigger fish to fry and more money to pinch in a more expensive city.
+*Disclaimer: There is disagreement on this subject, however.
+Although the almighty dollar isn’t as mighty in an area with a high cost of living, the counter-argument is that there’s going to be more money to pinch in a more expensive city where the salary and pay will be higher.

-When our friend relocated to the Bay Area for work, she received a 20% salary increase to make up for the higher cost of living.
+When our friend relocated to the Bay Area for work from Washington State, she received a 20% salary increase to make up for the higher cost of living.

 However, living in California also means a state and sale tax of 10% in each category.
 Her 20% salary increase did not go towards her 300% jump in rent; it all went to the Golden State.